 This weekend I made the plunge into new vehicle ownership for the first time in 8 years.

 Some history: The first car I ever “owned” was a leased, bottom-of-the barrel Toyota (color: aqua!) that I got in grad school and that moved me up to the great Northeast for my first job.
-Then I spent several years in New York City where a car was neither required nor desired nor affordable.
-Upon moving to a “driving city” several years later, I bought a Jeep liberty: it was on sale and what my girlfriend at the time decided we needed: in addition to being in my price range and NOT being a brand that offended my sensibilities.
-These were my only requiremetns at the time.
+Then I spent several years in New York City where a car was neither required nor desired nor affordable, Upon moving to a “driving city” several years later, I bought a Jeep liberty: it was on sale and what my girlfriend at the time decided we needed: in addition to being in my price range and NOT being a brand that offended my sensibilities.
+These were my only requirements at the time.

-This weekend, I purchased a “luxury vehicle” that has hybrid technology and just about every stupid feature a car can have and have been trying to gleefully recite the L’oreal slogan to reinforce my happiness with the purchase – although I am still wrestling with it.
+This weekend, I purchased a an amazing “luxury vehicle” that has hybrid technology and just about every stupid feature a car can have and have been trying to gleefully recite the L’oreal slogan to reinforce my happiness with the purchase – although I am still wrestling with it.

 By way of context: